deagon/vuetable-2-tutorial-wiki/lesson-04.md

-# Lesson 4 - Make change to field title
+# Make change to field title

 By default, vuetable uses the field name as column title in the table header.
 But we could easily change it to whatever we want.